Programming-0101/TheBook/manuscript/topic-F.md

 ### Fraction

 This class now ensures that any negative denominators have their negative sign "moved" to the numerator.
-It also recognizes whether a fraction is proper (numerator less than denominator) or not.
+It also recognizes whether a fraction is proper (numerator less than denominator) or not and provides a method to express the fraction as a mixed number string.

 **Problem Statement**